mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 My own work with Manchester Met University drama education department explored the value of coding in role.  [@caldwell_drama_2019]

+### Digital informal / participatory culture and Learning

+Livingstone
+Sefton green
+ITO and Gee

-### Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS
+#### Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS

 In these more naturalistic settings, Ito and colleagues note that generative activities are the exception rather than norm even in expressly creative communities 2010).
 Productive partnerships in communities like Scratch are extremely rare compared to false starts.
 Studies of the New Grounds site which has a similar aim of creating media collaborations, via collabs, showed a 80 percent failure rate of collaborative projects Luther et al., 2010).